-- 426 Q: I am an SLP in a feeding and swallowing program.
-One of my patients has been identified through - assessment as a candidate for a feeding tube/PEG.
-In conjunction with the feeding and swallowing team - and physician, I explained the assessment results, the recommendation for a PEG, and the risks and - benefits associated with and without the PEG.
-The patient stated that they did not want a PEG, as they - 430 indicated that this intervention would violate their spiritual belief in bodily integrity. - Despite multiple follow up discussions, the patient maintains that they do not want a PEG.
-My - impression is that they do understand the risks and benefits of a PEG, and the physician has confirmed - 433 that this client has the capacity to make decisions regarding their treatment.
-I feel very uncomfortable - with the patient's choice, and the risks that it presents to their health.
-What can I do? - 435 A: Since it has been determined that this patient has the capacity to understand the risks and benefits of - the proposed intervention, their decision to refuse a PEG tube must be respected.
-It would be prudent - in this situation to leave the door open for additional discussion, at the patient's request. - The SLP should document the discussions they had with the patient in the patient's chart, including his - decisions regarding services.
-Further, the SLP may also find it helpful to discuss the situation and their - own discomfort with a trusted colleague, supervisor, or counsellor.
+Q: I am an SLP in a feeding and swallowing program.
+One of my patients has been identified through assessment as a candidate for a feeding tube/PEG.
+In conjunction with the feeding and swallowing team and physician, I explained the assessment results, the recommendation for a PEG, and the risks and benefits associated with and without the PEG.
+The patient stated that they did not want a PEG, as they indicated that this intervention would violate their spiritual belief in bodily integrity.

+After follow-up discussions, the patient maintains that they do not want a PEG.
+My impression is that they do understand the risks and benefits of a PEG, and the physician has confirmed that this client has the capacity to make decisions regarding their treatment.
+I feel uncomfortable with the patient's choice, and the risks that it presents to their health.
+What can I do?

+A: Since it has been determined that this patient has the capacity to understand the risks and benefits of the proposed intervention, their decision to refuse a PEG tube must be respected.
+In situations like these, it is also recommended that regulated members ensure that the client has the member's contact information and is aware that they can reach out to the member for future discussion.

+The SLP should document the discussions they had with the patient in the patient's chart, including his decisions regarding services.
+Further, the SLP may also find it helpful to discuss the situation and their own discomfort with a trusted colleague, supervisor, or counsellor.